 What Does Recourse and Non-Recourse Mean?

 The definition of recourse in legal terms is the right to ask for payment or some sort of compensation.
-In a nutshell, non-recourse therefore means if you lose your case, you are not legally obligated to repay the money you were given.
+With recourse loans, lenders can seize and liquidate a borrower’s personal assets to secure payment.
+Non-recourse therefore means if you lose your case, you are not legally obligated to repay the money you were given.

 Examples of Non-Recourse Loans

 Examples of non-recourse loans are pre-settlement loans and traditional mortgages.
-Mortgages are offered on the underlying assets or collateral which is the house.
-The lender can only use the home itself as collateral.
-This means if the home owner defaults on their mortgage, the bank can foreclose on the home, take possession, and sell it to satisfy the lien
+Mortgages are offered on the underlying assets, or collateral, which is the house.
+This means if the home owner defaults on their mortgage, the bank can foreclose on the home, take possession, and sell it to satisfy the lien.

 Why Do Funding Companies Offer Non-Recourse Pre-Settlement Loans?

 Why would someone give you a large amount of money, with the possibility of never seeing it back in case a lawsuit is lost?
-Pre-settlement loans are seen as an investment, of which a legal funding company will see a return when your lawsuit concludes.
-The initial cash advance and the agreed-upon interest will be paid back by your lawyer who will deal with dividing the lawsuit settlement.
+Pre-settlement loans are classified by the IRS as an investment.
+A legal funding company will see a return when your lawsuit concludes.
+The initial cash advance and the agreed-upon interest will be paid back by your lawyer, who will divide the settlement.

 How Much of My Own Settlement Will Be Leftover?

-Reputable legal funding companies, like Tribeca, offer pre-settlement loans which always offer you competitive rates and have your interests at heart.
+Reputable legal funding companies offer pre-settlement loans which always offer you competitive rates and have your interests at heart.
 They are not interested in earning a quick buck but rather want to help you get justice.
 They understand that powerful corporations have the financial upper hand and exploit this by stretching the legal process over years.
-They do this intentionally in the hope you’ll give up or are forced to give up the fight because you have no more financial means to stay afloat.
-Unfortunately, these tactics are common in the legal world and can leave you devastated and hopeless when you are still recovering from the initial accident or harm you have experienced.

 - Your lawyer has to be working on your active lawsuit.